 Early diagnosis of lung cancer leads to faster treatment and improved results.

 Your doctor will ask about your medical history, including smoking, exposure to certain substances and family history of cancer.
 A variety of imaging and screening tests are used to diagnose cancer, such as:

 - Chest X-ray – An X-ray to check for abnormal areas on the lungs

-- CT scan – A series of X-rays merged to create images of the lung.
+- Low-Dose CT scan – Leveraging a low dose of radiation, a series of X-rays merged to create images of the lung.
 A special spiral or helical CT scan may identify smaller tumors than a regular X-ray

 - Sputum cytology – Examination of a sample of mucus from the lungs

 - Biopsy – Removal of a sample of lung tissue to be tested for cancer cells.
 Methods of lung biopsy include bronchoscopy, needle aspiration and thoracentesis